iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

   - scalability
   - cryptocurrency
 ---
-# Hubs and Zones

-The Cosmos SDK and underlying Tendermint consensus engine allow developers to easily build a blockchain from scratch.
 So far, we've talked about Cosmos from the viewpoint of building a single blockchain and blockchain application.
 But as we noted earlier, one of Cosmos' biggest value propositions is interoperability — **the ability to communicate across MANY blockchains.**

 To grasp how this works, we first need to understand the fundamental architect that Cosmos employs to enable this interoperability: "**Hubs and Zones**".

+# Hubs and Zones

 Blockchains in the Cosmos network use a hub and spoke model:

 <figure>